StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/create-a-custom-field.md

     **- Description \***

     Provide a description to help users understand and use this custom field appropriately.
-This description appears to users when they hover over the :material-help-circle: icon next to the custom field display name.
+This description appears to users when they hover over the :material-help-circle: symbol next to the custom field display name.

     **- Group name \***